Interactive Jobs

 srun -p jupyter --pty -n 1 -c 16 bash

 This will block your terminal while the job starts, which should be within a few minutes.
-If for some reason this is taking too long or it returns a message that the request can be denied (due to using the wrong partition or exceeding resource allocations for example), you can break the request with Ctrl-c.
+If for some reason this is taking too long or it returns a message that the request is denied (due to using the wrong partition or exceeding resource allocations for example), you can break the request with Ctrl-c.

 In the above command:

-• --pty runs in pseudo terminal mode.
+• --pty runs in pseudo terminal mode (critical for interactive shells)

-• finally we ask it to start a session in bash.
+• finally we ask it to start a session in bash

 You should see something like the following after your command, notice how the command line prompt (if you haven’t played around with this) changes after the job starts up and logs you into the node: